bspain/funkytown/deploy/k8s/local/README.md

 After the pod is created, exec into the pod, move in the `/specs` path, and run a spec
 ```
-k exec -it funkytown-worker-debug bash
+kubectl exec -it funkytown-worker-debug bash

 root@funkytown-worker-debug:/app#
 cd specs